 The Henry Owen Memorial Award honors Bretton Woods Committee co-founder Henry Owen, and hopes to inspire new generations of thoughtful young leaders to follow Ambassador Owen’s example as both a scholar and diplomat.
 This Award has been made possible thanks to the generous contributions of Bretton Woods Committee members, friends, and the Owen family.

-We are grateful to Committee members John Donaldson, Mary Oakes Smith, and Ana Vasilache for evaluating the submissions.
+We are grateful to Committee members John Donaldson, Mark R. Yzaguirre, and Onno de Beaufort Wijnholds for evaluating the submissions.